Home » Biography » Mahatma Gandhi Biography

 Read More: Gandhi Irwin Pact

-5. Incidences after Civil Disobedience Movement
+5. Incidents after the Civil Disobedience Movement

 Communal Award, 1932: The Communal Award was created by British Prime Minister Ramsay MacDonald on 16 August 1932.
 It was introduced following the Round Table Conference (1930–1922) and expanded the separate electorate to depressed Classes and other minorities.
 It is also known as the MacDonald Award.
 The main purpose of the communal award was to maintain a separate electorate for Muslims, Sikhs and Europeans.

-Quit India Movement 1942: The outbreak of World War II in 1939 and the last and crucial phase of the national struggle in India came together with the failure of the Cripps Mission in 1942 which gave the immediate reason for the launch of the Quit India movement.
+Quit India Movement 1942: The outbreak of World War II in 1939 and the last and crucial phase of the national struggle in India came together with the failure of the Cripps Mission in 1942, which gave the immediate reason for the launch of the Quit India movement.

-Mahatma Gandhi Ideologies
+Mahatma Gandhi’s Ideologies

-These ideologies have been further developed by followers of Mahatma Gandhi most notably, in India by Vinoba Bhave and Jayaprakash Narayan, outside of India by Martin Luther King Jr., Nelson Mandela, and others.
+These ideologies have been further developed by followers of Mahatma Gandhi, most notably, in India by Vinoba Bhave and Jayaprakash Narayan, outside of India by Martin Luther King Jr., Nelson Mandela, and others.
 Major Gandhian ideologies are as follows.

 Ideology Details